daytonaio/enterprise-docs/src/content/docs/usage/workspaces.md

      Alternatively, you can enter a custom repository URL manually to find the repository is not listed under your Git Provider account or is from an external source.

-In case you are creating a development container-based Workspace, you will be prompted to select the `configuration file` for your Workspace.
+If the selected Git repository includes a `devcontainer.json` configuration file, you will be prompted to select the `configuration file` for your Workspace.

 3. Select the default `IDE` to use for your Workspace.